-Recommendation: CAD Drafting I
+Recommendation: CAD Drafting

 Students develop advanced competencies in the areas of shielded-metal-arc welding, GMAW, TIG and Oxy-acetylene welding and plasma cutting.
 Welding in all positions, construction of projects and repair welding is included.
 This has strong focus on project design with AutoCAD and CNC Plasma Cutter.
-Concepts taught in this course include: Welding safety; Occupational opportunities for men and women in the welding industry; Use of arc, GMAW, TIG, and oxy-acetylene equipment; CNC Plasma Cutting; AutoCAD; Project Design; Working in groups; Mathematics for Welders.
+Concepts taught in this course include: Welding safety; Occupational opportunities; Use of arc, GMAW, TIG, and oxy-acetylene equipment; CNC Plasma Cutting; AutoCAD; Project Design; Working in groups; Mathematics for Welders.
 Additional fees may be assessed when students chose to use upgraded supplies that exceed the district allocation.

-Course: Construction Technology (DMACC Dual Credit: CON336 - Care/Use of Power/Hand Tools, CON337 -
+Construction Technology (DMACC Dual Credit: CON336 - Care/Use of Power/Hand Tools, CON337 -Course: